 Our heating element assemblies include only quality parts and feature:

-- Tough industrial grade nylon locking plug (not cheap molded rubber).
+- Tough industrial grade nylon locking plug (no cheap molded rubber that deforms / melts when overheated)

 ULWD elements prevent the wort from being scorched or caramelized as the heat output is only 50W per square inch (7.8W per square cm) or less.
 ULWD also provides added safety as the element will not break instantaneously if fired "dry" (not immersed in water) by accident.
 Mistakes do happen so we recommend that ULWD elements be used whenever possible instead of LWD, especially when the element is in contact with wort.
 The high performance nickel-chromium 804 stainless steel alloy sheath used on these elements provides additional strength to resist dry firing.

-The heating element assembly may also be used in kettles that already have NPS or Tri-Clover (Tri-Clamp) fittings attached.
+The heating element assembly may also be used in kettles that already have NPS or Tri-Clamp (Tri-Clover) fittings attached.

 How many heating elements do I need?
-Straight or Ripple?
 What wattage?

 The following sizes are available:

-If following our design, we recommend that the ripple (ULWD) elements be used.
-They fit in any kettle with a diameter of at least 13.5" such as the 10-55 gallon Blichmann Boilermaker kettles and 'keggles' (15 gallon converted Sanke kegs used by many homebrewers).
+These ripple elements fit in any kettle with a diameter of at least 13.5" such as the 10-55 gallon Blichmann Boilermaker kettles and 'keggles' (15 gallon converted Sanke kegs used by many homebrewers).

 All heating elements are somewhat flexible and can be carefully bent a bit if required.
 This is especially true of the ripple elements given that they come pre-bent with a wave.